 This process is more involved and requires a few additional materials, but it has its benefits.
 Specifically, you’ll be able to transfer your tapes directly from a VCR into digital files as opposed to another physical format, allowing you to preserve them on a hard drive or even in the cloud.
 You can then copy and save the files wherever you’d like, and transfer them to DVDs or Blu-rays.

 Assuming you’ve already got a VCR, the first step is to buy a digital-to-analog converter if you don’t have access to one.
-There are many models out there, but there are models such as the UCEC USB 2.0 Video Audio Capture Card that are made specifically with VHS transferring in mind.
+There are many models out there, but models such as the UCEC USB 2.0 Video Audio Capture Card are made specifically with VHS transferring in mind.

 Once you’ve got one, connect the digital-to-analog adapter to your computer and your VCR or camera.
 Most adapters come with software that walks you through the entire transfer process, including importing the resulting footage into a more comprehensive video editor or burning straight to DVD.
 Refer to the installation disc, instruction manual, or manufacturer’s website for more information on installing the software and downloading the necessary drivers.